philipp-stdr/PandP_Ass1/README.md

 - savings_analysis.R: R-file with transformations of the dataset "LifeCycleSavings".
 - assignment1_markdown.Rmd: R-markdown that includes the data description as well as graphical elements.
 - assignment1_markdown.pdf: Pdf-rendered version of the markdown-file.
-- Packages.bib: BibTEX-file with references to the R-packages used for the project.
+- packages.bib: BibTEX-file with references to the R-packages used for the project.